siddharthborderwala/SNU-Automated-Attendance/README.md

 Requires 'dart-sdk' to run.

 # Use
-Go to lib/src/main.dart,
+Go to lib/src/main.dart '\n'
-Enter your netID and password (credentials) in the script, Run the code
+Enter your netID and password (credentials) in the script '\n' Run the code

 # Important